goindow/aftp/README.md

   exec            Execute the command on the FTP server ls              List the contents of FTP server directory

 Run 'aftp help COMMAND' for more details on a command.
-Copy the ssh-key to one or more sessions
 ```

 ## 批量上传